opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

     :param device: id of the opened video capturing device (i.e. a camera index).

-The methods first call :ocv:cfunc:`VideoCapture::release` to close the already opened file or camera.
+The methods first call :ocv:func:`VideoCapture::release` to close the already opened file or camera.

 VideoCapture::isOpened